bolt/docs/docs/templates/building-templates.md

 <a href="http://twig.sensiolabs.org/doc/templates.html#template-inheritance">Template Inheritance</a>
 if you prefer. </p>

-By default, Bolt creates links to single pages based on the contenttypes, and it uses a template based on its name.
+By default, Bolt creates links to single pages based on the ContentTypes, and it uses a template based on its name.
 For instance, if your site has a contenttype `foos`, a single record in that contenttype will be available under
 <a>domain.com/foo/slug-of-record</a>, where `slug-of-record` is the slugified